apache/incubator-devlake-website/docs/UserManuals/ConfigUI/Tutorial.md

 ---
-title: "Config UI"
+title: "Tutorial"
 sidebar_position: 1
 description: Config UI instruction
 ---

 ## Overview
-The DevLake Config UI allows you to configure the data you wish to collect through a graphical user interface.
+The Apache DevLake Config UI allows you to configure the data you wish to collect through a graphical user interface.

 ## Creating a Blueprint